 WordPress is the platform every website in this guide runs on.
 WooCommerce, Elementor, and Nexter are all plugins that run on top of it.

-For instance, Nexter is an all-in-one WordPress ecosystem from POSIMYTH Innovations that gives you 90+ Gutenberg blocks, 50+ site extensions, and a lightweight theme , all from a single dashboard.
+For instance, Nexter Blocks, a Gutenberg block plugin by POSIMYTH Innovations, gives you 90+ Gutenberg blocks, 50+ site extensions, and a lightweight theme, all from a single dashboard.
+It is designed to replace 20+ separate plugins while keeping your site loading in under 0.5 seconds.

-WordPress on its own, however, does not include a built-in eCommerce system.
+WordPress on its own does not include a built-in eCommerce system.
 To sell products or services from your WordPress site, you need to add WooCommerce.

 What is WooCommerce?